NYEE Residency Program by Year

-The Training Program is designed to provide a focused didactic education along with graduated clinical and surgical responsibilities.
+The Residency training program at New York Eye and Ear Infirmary of Mount Sinai (NYEE) is designed to provide a focused didactic education along with graduated clinical and surgical responsibilities.
 While many graduating residents go on to fellowships in subspecialty areas of ophthalmology, each graduate is competent to pursue a career in comprehensive ophthalmology.

-First year residents receive a comprehensive series of introductory lectures during the month of July, prior to assuming their full clinical duties.
+The first year of residency will include 10 five-week rotations with 60 percent of the time spent at NYEE and the rest at The Mount Sinai Hospital, Elmhurst and James J. Peters VA Medical Center.
+Residents receive a comprehensive series of introductory lectures during the month of July, prior to assuming their full clinical duties.
 They spend most of the first part of the year concentrating on basic medical eye care.
-Minor surgical procedures are performed through the Oculoplastics Service in the Outpatient Minor Surgical Suite.
+Inpatient ophthalmology consults are performed by the PGY-2 residents at both Mount Sinai Beth Israel and The Mount Sinai Hospital.
+Minor surgical procedures are performed through the Oculoplastic, Orbital, and Reconstructive Surgery Service across all training sites.

-Opportunities to become involved with clinical investigation are present as competency with delivery of clinical care increases.
-During the final portion of the second year, a variety of surgical laboratory courses are provided to introduce each of the aspects of major ophthalmic surgery.
+In their junior year, residents are expected to demonstrate progressive roles in leadership and teaching for first-year residents.
+Opportunities to become involved with clinical investigation will be available as competency with delivery of clinical care increases.
+During the final portion of the second year, a variety of surgical laboratory courses are provided to introduce trainees to different aspects of major ophthalmic surgery.

 In the third year, senior residents are expected to function as mentors to the first- and second-year residents.
 Two senior residents are selected by their co-residents and the departmental faculty as Administrative Chief Residents to assist in the organization and running of the teaching program.